mrmarkuz/ns8-onlyoffice/README.md

 - Install the ONLYOFFICE app
 - Go to Nextcloud administration Onlyoffice app settings
-- Set the "Onlyoffice Docs address" that is the FQDN pf the Onlyoffice app.
+- Set the "Onlyoffice Docs address" that is the FQDN of the Onlyoffice app.
 - Set the "Secret key" that you got from the previous chapter.

 ## Use a self signed cert or how to disable the certificate check